 For those interested in nature, hiking is an ideal activity to partake in when touring El Salvador.
 It's important to understand what the terrain is like before venturing out there; luckily, the national parks in El Salvador are quite accessible, making it easy for travelers to get a taste of nature.
 There are several prominent places for hiking in El Salvador and all of them have great hiking trails.
 Hikers can expect to encounter some large wild life, such as river otters, anteaters, salamanders, and a variety of birds.
 It's important to keep the trail relatively flat, as it's possible to get seriously hurt by rolling over on top of your body.
 Hiking in El Salvador may also offer a glimpse of other cultures, as many of the native communities speak English.

 Tourists are encouraged to get as much information as possible about the area they're visiting.
 This is why it's smart to know as much as you can about San Salvador, Granada, and the other attractions in this region.
 A US state department report even advised tourists to book a trip on one of their buses if they were planning on traveling around el Salvador.
 The good news is that most of the hotels, tourist offices, and bus terminals are located in major cities throughout the country, so you won't have to spend a lot of time getting around.

-Up to date information for vaccinations before you travel to El Salvador are available from the NHS website
+Up to date information for vaccinations before you travel to El Salvador are available from the NHS Fit for Travel website.

 For up to date information around safety and security in El Salvador read the Foreign & Commonwealth Office latest information for El Salvador.